Reading Academic Literacy Center Grades 4–8

 Add this literacy center to your own rotation of literacy centers or combine with my full-year, 20-minute, twice-per-week, Standards-based grades 4, 5, 6, 7, and 8 Academic Literacy Centers, which include 1.
 Reading: Reading Fluency and Reading Comprehension 2.
 Writing: Sentence Revision and Literary Response 3.
 Language Conventions: Grammar, Usage, and Mechanics 4.
 Vocabulary: Vocabulary Worksheets and Vocabulary Study Games 5.
 Spelling and Syllabication: Conventional Spelling Rule Spelling Sorts and Syllable Practice 6.
 Study Skills: Goal-Setting, Essential Study Skills, and Reflection/Application.
 Make sure to check out the value-priced Academic Literacy Centers BUNDLES for grades 4, 5, 6, 7, and 8.

-Also take a look at my four Remedial Literacy Centers for grades 4-8 intervention.
+Also take a look at my three Remedial Literacy Centers for grades 4-8 intervention.
 Each center provides comprehensive diagnostic and formative assessments with corresponding literacy center lessons.
 These full-year, 20-minute, twice-per-week remedial centers fit perfectly within the group rotations provided with the Academic Literacy Centers: 1.
 Remedial Spelling Literacy Center 2.
 Remedial Grammar, Usage, and Mechanics Literacy Center 3.
-Phonics Literacy Center 4.
-Sam and Friends Guided Reading Phonics Books.
-Make sure to check out the value-priced Remedial Literacy Centers BUNDLE.
+Phonics Literacy Center.
 Help your students catch up while they keep up with grade-level instruction.

 You and your students will love these literacy centers!